Pete Carmichael Jr.

-Peter Edwards Carmichael Jr. (born October 6, 1971) is an American football coach who is the offensive coordinator for the New Orleans Saints of the National Football League (NFL).
-He was named offensive coordinator on January 12, 2009, replacing Doug Marrone, who left to become the head coach of the Syracuse Orange.
-New Orleans led the league in scoring in 2008 and 2009.
+Peter Edwards Carmichael Jr. (born October 6, 1971) is an American professional football coach who is currently senior offensive assistant coach for the Denver Broncos of the National Football League.
+He previously spent 18 seasons as an offensive assistant for the New Orleans Saints, the last 15 of those as offensive coordinator.
+He was part of the Saints team that won Super Bowl XLIV.

 Coaching

 College

 Carmichael began his coaching career as the assistant offensive line coach at the University of New Hampshire in 1994, with the Wildcats winning the Yankee Conference championship.
-Followed by being the quarterbacks coach at Louisiana Tech from 1995–1999.
+Followed by being the quarterbacks coach at Louisiana Tech University from 1995 to 1999.